Skip to main content

 Biography

-Prior to being named executive vice president and general manager – succeeding the legendary Ozzie Newsome – DeCosta, 51, received GM interview offers annually from multiple teams in recent years.
+Prior to being named executive vice president and general manager – succeeding the legendary Ozzie Newsome – DeCosta, 53, received GM interview offers annually from multiple teams over the years.

-However, he never seriously considered leaving Baltimore.
-Simply put, Eric's respect for – and thorough understanding of – the Ravens' culture aligned perfectly with his pursuit of a dream job.
+Yet, he never seriously considered leaving Baltimore, because Eric's respect for – and thorough understanding of – the Ravens' culture aligned perfectly with his dream job.

 "I'm the kind of person who appreciates people who stick with things," DeCosta admits.
 "Even when I think about athletes I've admired, people I've admired, they've had long tenures in different places.
 But I love this community.
 My family is from this community.
 I love the people I work with day to day.
 Anyone who knows me knows that."